Location: Meadow Lake Tribal Council

 - Saskatchewan Professional A Teachers’ Certification or the ability to obtain such standing; and a minimum of five (5) years of teaching experience.

 - Experience in working with First Nations’ Schools & Communities.

 - Willing to travel to the First Nation Communities; work within a team setting and independently.

-Interested applicants are invited to submit: A letter of application; resume stating qualifications and employment history; copies of credentials; current RCMP Security Clearance & Vulnerable Sector Check; copy of valid driver’s license; and a list of three (3) current professional references to:
+Interested applicants are invited to submit: A letter of application; resume stating qualifications and employment history; copies of credentials; current RCMP Security Clearance/Vulnerable Sector Check; a copy of valid driver’s license; and a list of three (3) current professional supervisory references to:

 8003 Flying Dust Reserve

 Phone: (306) 236-5654 Fax: (306) 236-6301

 For more information, please contact Cheryle Herman, Superintendent of Education @ 306-236-5654 or visit the MLTC website at .